Cold season is here! 3 Essential oils for staying well

 - Calming anxious feelings

-3 Key essential oils for staying well
+3 Key essential oils for immunity

 There are so many essential oils that support immunity in different ways.
 For our three key health factors, we’ve narrowed the list down to three essential oils: